-- ☐ Glazing Design: Full height-butt glass is preferable to framed windows.
+- Glazing Design: Full height-butt glass is preferable to framed windows.
 Refer to the local building codes when sizing full height glass members. - Glazing designs that employ articulated moldings, muntins, or beveled glass Leaded or stained glass also may be appropriate but may not be simulated, applied, or reproduced in acrylic, or plexiglass. - Storefront glass shall be clear, safety plate or tempered float glass.
 No tinted glass will be allowed. - Exposed edges should be polished.
 Silicone shall not be used unless required by local code. - Clips or brackets when required, should complement the design and not detract from the beauty of a clean and uninterrupted view of the store and merchandise. - Storefront Projections: Construction shall not project beyond the storefront lease line, including finishes and door swings.

-- Storefront base must be hard surface (tile or metal, typical) that can withstand the regular wear and tear of cleaning equipment and pedestrian traffic. - Swinging doors may be left open and in a locked position as long as they don't extend past the lease line and are integrated into the overall storefront design... not an afterthought. - □ Sliding Doors and Overhead Grilles: Sliding doors and overhead grilles shall be concealed in an side storage pocket or overhead during shopping center hours. - □ Security Devices: Please refer to page 45-46, Store Security for full information.
+- Storefront base must be hard surface (tile or metal, typical) that can withstand the regular wear and tear of cleaning equipment and pedestrian traffic. - Swinging doors may be left open and in a locked position as long as they don't extend past the lease line and are integrated into the overall storefront design... not an afterthought. - Sliding Doors and Overhead Grilles: Sliding doors and overhead grilles shall be concealed in an side storage pocket or overhead during shopping center hours.
+All grilles which are wider than twelve (12) feet shall be motor operated (if applicable).
+Glass door entries are not permitted, unless transfer grilles are provided in storefront (subject to Landlord approval). - Security Devices: Please refer to page 47-48, Store Security for full information. - Smoke/Fire Separation: The Landlord requires a smoke/fire separation at the center's bulkhead.
+The general contractor shall insure that the integrity of the bulkhead is not jeopardized by configuration of storefront.